-The Meter Charge aims to recover the capital cost of the meters and heat exchangers, as well as the operating costs related to meter readings, maintenance and invoicing.
-The Capacity Charge is intended to recover the capital and operating costs of the boiler plants and distribution system.
-Over time the expenses for these services increase with the rate of inflation and LEC's proposes an increase at the CPI rate of inflation to allow the company to protect its purchasing power.
-Part of the Meter and Capacity Charges is also used to reimburse LEC's debt and the increase will allow LEC to increase debt reimbursements and/or allow the funding of alternative energy sources.
+The Meter Charge aims to recover the capital cost of the meters and heat exchangers. as well as the operating costs related to meter readings, maintenance, and invoicing.
+The Capacity Charge is intended to recover the capital and operating costs of the generation facilities (e.g. boiler plants) and distribution system.
+Over time the expenses for these services increase and LEC's rates are adjusted at the CPI rate of inflation to allow the company to protect its purchasing power.
+Also, part of the revenue generated by the Meter and Capacity Charges are used to reimburse LEC's debt.
+The proposed increase is based on an estimate of the annual change in the CPI as reported by Statistics Canada.